“Honey, can you give me the sunscreen?”

 Robert walked back to the little pool in the main room to get the lifeless bodies.
 They were small and light enough so he could bring them both in a single trip.
 Time had come to put an end to their lives together, even if it hurt like hell.

 He closed the furnace door and pressed the fire button.
-He didn’t stay, knowing he wouldn’t be able to stomach the sounds or smells of his family wasting away.
+He didn’t stay, knowing he wouldn’t be able to stomach the sounds and smells of his family wasting away.
 Peace washed over him the second he closed the door to the furnace room.
 He went back to the artificial backyard to turn off the UV lights and drain the pool, one bucket at a time.

-After everything was clean and stored, Robert climbed the stairs up to the main floor.
+After everything was cleaned and stored, Robert climbed the stairs up to the main floor.
 He still had a lot to do; change the sheets, wash the clothes and get everything ready for the next lady in his life.
 He smiled, excited at the thought of getting married again soon.

 Later, under the cover of night, he’ll go hunt for his next wife.
 Then he’ll bring her back to their home so they can build a new life together.